turingschool/mod-0-curriculum/session1/index.md

 Find the homework in your Mod 0 Project Board.
 Contact David, Ellen, or Mason if you're stuck (or better yet, post in the public slack channel as you're likely not the only one running in to that issue)

-Capstones are another good thing to get a head start on.
-They can be found on the mod 0 website in the sidebar.
+Capstones (program specific pre-work) are another good thing to get a head start on.
+They can be found on the mod 0 website in the sidebar and are due 6/10.
+Plan on ~40 hours in total.